 Eventually most pastors reach the end of their rope!

-And the wives of male pastors are ready to scream!
+And some spouses of pastors are ready to scream!